mnm678/CSStudyInstruments/bugs/perl_filetype.md

 * Project: perl
 * Project Bug Identifier:
 * Link to Bug on Project Bug Tracker:
-* Current Stage: Bug Identified
+* Current Stage: Bug Fix Submitted to Project
 * Brief description (This can change as you progress) :

 The perl command does not error when the filetype is changed to a FCHR in crash simulator.